jackson-lautier/credit-risk-convergence/README.md

 - **clean_data** The filtered loan data summarized in the _Data_ section of the companion manuscript.
 It is used for all empirical results.

+- **code** Replication code files.
+To replicate the data processing, use 'data_processing.R'.
+To move directly to reproducing the manuscript results, use 'data_analysis.R'.
+The loan savings calculations are performed in 'refi_svgs.xlsx'.

-- **replication_code** Complete replication code to reproduce all figures and tables in the companion manuscript.
-Note that it begins with the raw ABS data files, which have been scraped from [EDGAR](https://www.sec.gov/edgar/search-and-access).
+- **raw_data** These are the raw ABS data files, which have been scraped from [EDGAR](https://www.sec.gov/edgar/search-and-access).

+## Workflow

+There are two options.
+A user may start with the raw data and process the data into the clean data ('data_processing.R').
+This will create a new folder 'processed_data', which will match the 'clean_data' folder.
+Alternatively, a user may start directly with the clean data and produce the manuscript results ('data_analysis.R').
+These results, including figures, will be produced in a new folder, 'results'.

 ## Links